ktucalvin/lynne/README.md

 # Mystia

-A Discord bot built with Discord.js for simple moderation, music playback, and for chatting.
+A Discord bot built with Discord.js for simple moderation and music playback with an extensible framework.

 ## Getting Started

 No bot join link until I can afford hosting!
 If you want to host her yourself:

-* Clone this repo with
+* Clone this repo
     * Click on the (+) icon on the side of this page
 * Install dependencies with `npm install`
 * Create a .env file and add your token to it